MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/index.md

 ---

 # C++/WinRT
-Introduced in Windows 10, version 1803, the Windows SDK now includes C++/WinRT.
+Introduced in version 10.0.17133.0 (Windows 10, version 1803), the Windows SDK now includes C++/WinRT.
 C++/WinRT is an entirely standard modern C++17 language projection for Windows Runtime (WinRT) APIs, implemented solely in header files, and designed to provide you with first-class access to the modern Windows API.
 With C++/WinRT, you can author and consume WinRT APIs using any standards-compliant C++17 compiler.

 C++/WinRT is for any developer interested in writing beautiful and fast code for Windows.
 Here's why.